YaroslavMatushevych/mortgage-calculator-scalePad-Yarma/README.md

 ## Opinion, tech choices.

-Using best sides of react and next, combined static renders, server side api calls and user interection on the client.
+Leveraging the best aspects of React and Next.js, this approach combines static rendering, server-side API calls, and client-side user interactions.
-Despite I used react-hook-forms every time when I use I feel that working without this library make life easier for every developer, so that's the matter of team discussion.
-Adding linter, precommit checks helps to keep code clean and avoid unexpected issues.
-SCSS modules is a good choice for splitting scss, make bundle smaller, and styles encapsulating.
-You can easily use utils, types, mocks, constants and reuse components thanks to the decomposition of components.
+Teck Stack opinions: Despite my frequent use of React Hook Form, I've come to feel that omitting this library could simplify the development process for every developer, making it a subject for team discussion.
+Incorporating linters and pre-commit checks helps maintain clean code and prevent unforeseen issues.
+Utilizing SCSS modules is an effective strategy for dividing SCSS, reducing the bundle size, and encapsulating styles.
+Decomposing components not only simplifies component reuse but also enhances the accessibility and organization of utilities, types, mocks, and constants within a project.
+This structured approach allows developers to easily share and apply common resources across different components, promoting a more efficient and maintainable codebase.
-Feel free to reach out for any clarifications or suggestions you may have.
+Please feel free to reach out for any clarifications or suggestions you may have.

 ## Getting Started